Timiyang-ai/REACCEPT/README.md

 - `result`: The results of REACCEPT identification.
 - `run_identification.py`: Running REACCEPT identification for the test set.
 - `evaluate_code_bleu.py`:  Extracting experience from the training set.
+- `README.md`: This file.
-- `requirement.txt`: Providing the PyPI requirement for REACCEPT Identification.
+- `requirement.txt`: Providing the PyPI requirement for REACCEPT update.

 ### Environment